multitudes/NiceWeather/README.md

         return WeatherModel.defaultLastLocation
     }
 ```
 In SwiftUI we do not have the files AppDelagate.swift and Scene.swift anymore.
+Instead we have the main struct:

 ```swift
 import SwiftUI